ULJ-Yale/qunexsdk/README.md

 Change Log
 ----------

+* 0.5.2 [qunexaccept] Scheduler jobname now shows wheter we are running with container or not.
 * 0.5.1 [qunexaccept qunexcontainer qunexdevops] Scheduler is now setup the same way as with Qu|Nex, CNP support, FSL 6.0.4, Diffusion support, Optimized order of operations when opening new branches.
 * 0.5.0 [qunexaccept] Major update to the RunTurnkey acceptance testing script, which should now work on all environments.
 * 0.4.3 [qunexaccept qunexcontainer qunexdevops] Added gitignore, qunexaccept cleanup.